 Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted.
-Identify the FY22 IIRA PRARP Focus Areas(s) under which the application will be submitted.
+Identify the FY23 PRARP TDA Focus Area under which the application will be submitted.
+Describe whether human subjects, human anatomical substances/data, or cadaveric tissues will be used.
 LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review sessions.
 An invitation to submit a full application is NOT required after LOI submission and applicants should not expect to receive such an invitation in order to proceed to submitting a full application.

-Tab 6 - Submit Pre-Application
+• Tab 6 - Submit Pre-Application